dmbarbour/wikilon/docs/AwelonLang.md

         [] b a  =>  w           by definition of w c w     =>  c           copies are equivalent [E] w d =>  d [E]       why swap first?
-        [0 S]   =>  1           by definition of 1

-Optimization of Awelon code involves using rewrites to compute a more efficient Awelon code with the same behavior.
-In general, an Awelon system has discretion to perform optimizations insofar as they do not affect program output.
-For example, a runtime can optimize a static link object within the limits of an escape analysis.
-Visible optimizations must be requested explicitly by annotation.
-For example, the use of `(z)` in the definition of fixpoint.
+In general, an Awelon system has discretion to perform such rewrites insofar as they do not affect program output, e.g. optimize the static link object.
+A runtime may support extended evaluation modes that automatically perform simplifying rewrites for performance or aesthetics.
+Finally, annotations may explicitly request certain optimizations for a block of code.

-I imagine a general `[function](optimize)` annotation allowing a programmer to say, "Make `function` fast, please!
-I don't care how."
-But there may be annotations to control optimizations.

-We aren't limited to local pattern-matching rewrites, which tend to be fragile and difficult to prove correct.
-There exist robust techniques with good results.
+We aren't limited to local pattern-matching rewrites, which tend to be fragile because they depend on transitory structure.
+There are more robust optimization techniques with good results.
 For example, partial evaluation in Awelon is usually limited by inability to represent partial values.
-Evaluating with 'free variables' can help:
+Evaluating with 'free variables' in the form of undefined words can help:

 * assume `A B C` words unused and undefined
 * evaluate `[C][B][A]function` to completion
 * rewrite to extract `A B C` free variables

 The evaluator does not rewrite the `A` annotation.
 But its presence can push partial information through the program like `[4 A 1]` where `A` might later be `3 2` but we don't know.
 Argument extraction logic is a simple, reflective rewrite:

         T(X,E) - extract X from E such that:
             T(X,E) does not contain X